-• The late assignment contract will be issued when it is the first occurrence of an assignment being submitted late during the semester.
+The late assignment contract will be issued when it is the first occurrence of an assignment being submitted late during the semester.

-Stude nt Name: Date:

-Identi Fy the Late Assignment:

-- e completed by the student)

-• learning contract. ent is submitted late within the same semester, it we more than two (2) in a 16-week course. vill result in a
+Student Name: Date: Identify the Late Assignment: Reason for the late assignment: (to be completed by the student) • In the event another assignment is submitted late within the same semester, it will result in a learning contract. • Student may not accumulate more than two (2) in a 16-week course.
+Designated Instructor Signature: Student Signature: See the Nursing Student Handbook policy for "Policies for Clinical Experience" for details regarding clinical contracts.

-Desig nated Instructor Signature:

-Stude nt Signature:

-Date:

-See the Nursing Student Handbook policy for "Policies for Clinical Experience" for details regarding clinical contracts.

 Students are encouraged to make an appointment with their advisor and/or the nursing-designated counselor to discuss issues that may be affecting their full student potential.